tommybobbins/minecraft_flashcards/README.md

     woolly_world.py           - Wool totem to show all colours. woody_world.py            - Wood totem to show wood types. lighthouse.py             - Race against the clock to switch on 10 lighthouses. pirate_ship.py            - Create a pirate ship.
     fourthreethree/           - Switch on/off 240V sockets using home automation & Minecraft.
     wii_balance_board/        - Wii balance board demos.
-    pibrella/                 - Pibrella games.
-Pirate treasure game. fadecandy/                - Fadecandy demos for use with Adafruit neopixels. piglow/                   - Piglow games.
+    ps3_controller/	      - Installing the PS3 controller for use with Minecraft. pibrella/                 - Pibrella games.
+Pirate treasure game. piglow/                   - Piglow games.
-    library/                  - Directory containing code common to all the lighthouse games.
+    fadecandy/                - Fadecandy demos for use with Adafruit neopixels. library/                  - Directory containing code common to all the lighthouse games.